qsnake/qsnake-qt/README.rst

     cd qsnake-qt
     ./qsnake-qt

-This launches a Femhub desktop application (unfinished).
+This launches a Qsnake desktop application (unfinished).
 It can take up to 10s to load, so just wait a little.

 To get some ideas how a finished application could look like, do from the same